-Oil the interior of outside containers and the exterior of your inside containers.
-This will help releasing containers after the cement dries.
+Oil the interior of outside containers and the exterior of your inside containers – wherever the concrete will touch.
+This will help with releasing containers after the cement dries.

-Prepare your cement mix.
-You will need approx. 1 measure of water per 4 measures of cement.
+For your ideal mixture, you will need about 1 measure of water per 4 measures of cement.
 Mix with your stick.
 You can also put your gloves on and mix with your hands.
-You need to achieve a peanut butter consistency.
-It is no problem if you make the cement a little bit runnier than peanut butter.
+You need to achieve a peanut butter consistency but it’s no problem if you make the cement a little bit runnier than peanut butter.
 This will help to create an even surface on the upper rim of the planter.

-After you pour the cement into the container, you need to bang them down on a hard surface to settle the mix and release any air bubbles.
+Now you’re ready to pour the cement into the first and larger containers – pour just enough to establish the bottom of the concrete planters.
+Once you’ve done that, bang them down on a hard surface to settle the mix and release any air bubbles.

-Add weight to keep interior containers down and wait 24 hrs for the cement to dry.
+Add weights to keep interior containers down and wait 24 hrs for the cement to dry.

-Paint!
-Choose your colors and a design and paint your containers.
-For these planters, I used blue tape to create a straight line.
+Now for the fun part of this concrete planter DIY – the paint!
+Choose your colors and a design and paint your new concrete planter molds.
 I have a lot of extra paint from previous projects so I reused that.
-I used samples of flat wall paint.
+I used samples of flat wall paint in blue.
 Spray paint would also work.